CUBRID/cubrid-manual/en/sql/tuning.rst

     #.
 Cost of reading a page = predicted non-leaf node pages accessed + leaf node pages + heap pages
     #.
 CPU cost of a repeated routine = predicted number of leaf node keys accessed

-The number of pages in a non-leaf node is 1 because the index **Height**/ of the statistics is 2 and the number of pages to be read excluding the leaf node is **2 - 1**.
+The number of pages in a non-leaf node is 1 because the index **Height** of the statistics is 2 and the number of pages to be read excluding the leaf node is **2 - 1**.
 The number of leaf node pages is obtained by multiplying **Leaf pages** by the selectivity of the predicate **index: idx term[2]** used to search the non-leaf node.
 Since it is **MAX(9 X 0.05, 1)**, the number of leaf node pages to be read is 1.
-The number of heap pages to be read is obtained by multiplying the total number of pages in the table by the selectivity of **index**/ and **filtr** conditions.
+The number of heap pages to be read is obtained by multiplying the total number of pages in the table by the selectivity of **index** and **filtr** conditions.
 Here, it is calculated as **MAX(9 X 0.05 X 0.0125,1)**, so it is calculated that 1 page must be read.
 Finally, the CPU cost is obtained by multiplying the selectivity of **index: idx term[2]** by the CPU weight from the total number of rows in the table. **If you calculate it as **MAX(4000 X 0.05 X 0.0025,1)**, you get 1, and if you add up all the results so far, you can see that the cost is 4.
 If you look at **cost: 4 card 1** in the execution plan, you can see that the cost is 4 and the expected number of rows is 1.

 cost of join
 -----------------------